“The seller says everything’s perfect.”

 Pre-Purchase Inspection

 Considering a used European car?
 Bring it before you buy.
-Full mechanical inspection, cosmetic walk-around, factory-tool scan + fault-code report, frame check, drive test, and a written report with photos.
-Always free — we’d rather earn your repair business after the purchase.
+Full mechanical inspection, cosmetic walk-around, factory-tool scan + fault-code report, frame check, drive test, and a written report with photos. $500 flat — a fraction of the up-to-$3,000 dealers charge, and the cheapest insurance you can buy before you wire the money.

 If any of this sounds familiar

 Used European cars hide expensive surprises that no carfax catches and no test drive surfaces.
-A 60-minute professional inspection from someone who works on the platform every day is the cheapest insurance you can buy — and ours is free.
+A 90-minute professional inspection from someone who works on the platform every day is the cheapest insurance you can buy — $500 against a five- or six-figure mistake.

 “The seller says everything’s perfect.”